roman-milk/roman-milk.github.io/teachers-trip.md

+===

- ****** Teacher's Trip Ch.
-03 ****** byStoryTeller07© She wondered why they were so still until a dreadful idea reawakened her senses.
+She wondered why they were so still until a dreadful idea reawakened her senses.
 She had tried to switch off as though it were happening in a nightmare.
 The last of them was maneuvering between her legs from above moving closer into position.

  "No!"
 She screamed.
 They were waiting for him to get into position, the most demeaning act she could imagine.